kubernetes-sigs/krew/site/content/docs/user-guide/search.md

 ---

 You can find a list of `kubectl` plugins distributed via Krew [here][list].
-However, you can achieve this using the command-line as well.
+However, you can find plugins using the command line as well.

 ## Search available plugins